-The same level of professionalism and commitment to service excellence expected on the phone or in person is also expected in email and digital communication.
+The same level of professionalism and commitment to service excellence that is expected on the phone or in person is also expected in email and digital communication.

-When communicating in digital form, use professional language, avoid slang and abbreviations, and refrain from using emoticons.
+When communicating in digital form, use professional language, avoid slang or abbreviations, and do not use emoticons.
 A proper introduction is necessary, and an individual should be addressed by their appropriate title if known -- for example, Dr. Smith, Professor Smith, or Ms. Smith.
 Digital communication should never begin with "Hey" or "Hi."
 Read every digital communication back before sending it to ensure it is concise, professional in tone, and free of grammatical errors.

 When sending an email, do not hit "reply all" unless necessary; it may be necessary to remove confidential information or attachments from emails before "replying all" or forwarding.
 Be mindful of the intended audience and only keep relevant information in the email.
-Include an email signature that contains identifying information, such as the employee's name, department, and department phone number.
+Include an email signature that has identifying information such as employee name, department, and department phone number.

-Avoid forwarding unnecessary information or spamming an individual, as this may affect the likelihood of them responding to future forms of digital communication.
+Avoid forwarding unnecessary information or spamming an individual as this may affect the likelihood of them responding to future forms of digital communication.